information

 Heritage Trees on private property are maintained by the property owner.
 We recommend working with arborists specialized in mature tree care.
 The City regulates any necessary maintenance or removal, and a Heritage Tree Permit is needed.
 Proposed tree work must be reviewed and approved before pruning, cabling, or any other tree work can begin.

-Permits for a Heritage Tree are always free along with a health assessment by an Urban Forestry Tree Inspector.
+Permits for a Heritage Tree are always free along with a health assessment by a City Tree Inspector.

 Apply for a Heritage Tree Permit